xCDAT/xcdat/docs/getting-started-guide/installation.rst

 3. Add the ``conda-forge`` channel.

    xCDAT is hosted on the `conda-forge`_ channel, which is the standard channel for most scientific Python packages.
-Miniforge is pre-configured to use `conda-forge` by default.
-Otherwise, you can add the channel manually by running:
+By default, Miniforge is pre-configured to use `conda-forge`.
+You can also add the channel manually by running:

    .. code-block:: bash